davila00/2021-fall-cpsc-240-lab-demos/3-hybrid-with-libP/README.md

 This lab demo is pending.
 We will show how to add the *libPuhfessorP* shared object file to your program, and some of its functionality.

+Note to self: Solution for the assignments already have working examples I can draw inspiration from.

 ## Agenda

 Try to do the following for this demo: